sjsjcezar/Friedrich-SE2/README.md

 *A 2.5D Turn-Based RPG developed by Wet Bananas Studios*

 ## 🌴 About the Game
-Welcome to **Altus**, a world once vibrant and alive—now threatened by a looming evil.
+Welcome to **Altus**, a world once vibrant and alive...
+Now threatened by a looming evil.
 Transported mysteriously from Earth, you must restore balance to this deteriorating realm.
 Engage in turn-based combat, manage your stats and equipment, and unravel the story that binds Altus together.

 > This project is a student-led indie RPG created as part of our final coursework.